milvus-io/milvus-docs/site/en/reference/configuration_standalone-advanced.md

        <summary>MinIO/S3 key ID for authorized user access</summary>
        <li>Environment variable: <code>MINIO_ACCESS_KEY</code></li>
        <li>Access key ID that MinIO/S3 issues to authorized users. <code>minio.accessKeyID</code> and <code>minio.secretAccessKey</code> together are used for identity authentication to access the MinIO/S3 service.</li>
        <li>This configuration must be set identical to the environment variable <code>MINIO_ACCESS_KEY</code>, which is necessary for booting up MinIO/S3.
-The default value applies to the MinIO/S3 service that booted up with the default <b>docker-compose.yml</b> provided by Milvus.</li>
+The default value applies to the MinIO/S3 service that boots up with the default <b>docker-compose.yml</b> provided by Milvus.</li>
       </details></td>
 		<td>minioadmin</td>
 	</tr>